-Standards and certification play a crucial role in Standard which can be used with no time delays. providing investment certainty to businesses and investors.
-Standards serve as a benchmark for quality, Standards development work is ongoing and, as an safety and performance in various industries and increasing amount of decarbonisation technologies sectors.
-When businesses adhere to established are developed, it is critical that industry, government standards, they demonstrate their commitment and standards organisations continue to collaborate. to meeting industry best practices and delivering It will be necessary to consider a forward-looking reliable products or services.
-Certification, on the agenda to ensure there are capabilities and other hand, validates that a business has met the resourcing for timely development and adoption of required standards and has undergone rigorous standards to support rapid commercialisation and assessment processes by independent thirdaccelerate uptake of new technologies. party organisations.
+Standards and certification play a crucial role in providing investment certainty to businesses and investors.
+Standards serve as a benchmark for quality, safety and performance in various industries and sectors.
+When businesses adhere to established standards, they demonstrate their commitment to meeting industry best practices and delivering reliable products or services.
+Certification, on the other hand, validates that a business has met the required standards and has undergone rigorous assessment processes by independent thirdparty organisations.
 By investing in standards and obtaining relevant certifications, businesses establish a foundation of trust, reduce risks and enhance their reputation.
 This investment certainty not only attracts potential investors but also facilitates trade, collaboration and long-term partnerships, ultimately contributing to sustainable growth and success in the marketplace, leading to reinvestment in innovation.

 Establishing and adopting standards and certifications requires comprehensive work and is time consuming.
 This can result in delays in adopting new practices and technologies.
 The Australian Government and standards organisations are working to minimise this.
-Accreditation and development of standards to assist decarbonisation has a particular focus on the development of safety regulations62 and certification and standards for clean hydrogen.63 This is in line with other major economies such as the US, as a key component of strategies supporting decarbonisation innovation and clean economy advantage.64
+Accreditation and development of standards to assist decarbonisation has a particular focus on the development of safety regulations and certification and standards for clean hydrogen.
+This is in line with other major economies such as the US, as a key component of strategies supporting decarbonisation innovation and clean economy advantage.